Generalizing multiple memories from a single drive: The hysteron latch: Results

-Figure~\ref{fig:single}a shows readouts from the protocols in Fig.~\ref{fig:protocol}a without interactions ($J_{ij} = 0$).
-The readout curve from symmetric driving features a local minimum that indicates the memory, just as in the corresponding results from experiments and molecular dynamics simulations~\cite{Fiocco2014EncodingSolids,Adhikari2018MemoryAssemblies,Keim2020GlobalSolid,Keim2022MechanicalSolid} whose behavior was previously modeled with hysterons.
-However, asymmetric driving results in dramatically different behavior: the readout curve is zero up until the remembered value, past which it rises rapidly.
-This monotonic curve is reminiscent of those from sheared dilute suspensions~\cite{Keim2011GenericNoise,Keim2013MultiplePlasticity, Paulsen2014MultipleSuspensions}.
+Figure~\ref{fig:double}a shows readouts after the symmetric two-amplitude protocol labeled ``4, 2'' in Fig.~\ref{fig:protocol}a.
+The curve from an ensemble of non-interacting hysterons ($J_{ij} = 0$) is reproduced from the ``4, 2'' curve of Fig.~\ref{fig:preisach}b; it features a local minimum that indicates the most recent memory ($2\%$) and a cusp that indicates the larger memory ($4\%$), just as in the corresponding amorphous solid experiments and molecular dynamics simulations~\cite{Fiocco2014EncodingSolids,Adhikari2018MemoryAssemblies,Keim2020GlobalSolid,Keim2022MechanicalSolid}.
+However, in Fig.~\ref{fig:double}b driving the same ensemble asymmetrically changes its behavior dramatically: the curve shows no signature of the smaller driving amplitude, rising rapidly only after $4\%$.

-These strikingly different behaviors are expected from return-point memory, wherein the system remembers the turning points of driving.
-As long as $\gamma$ is bounded between any pair of turning points, visiting either turning point will restore the system to its previous state when it was at that turning point~\cite{barker1983,Sethna1993HysteresisTransformations}.
-In Fig.~\ref{fig:protocol}a, the asymmetric protocol after initialization is bounded by 0 and 4\%, and each readout cycle ends at $\gamma=0$.
-Thus, in the corresponding curve of Fig.~\ref{fig:single}a, readout fails to change the system until $\gamma=4\%$ is exceeded, upon which the fractional difference increases.
-By contrast, the symmetric curve has non-zero fractional difference for $0 < \gamma_\text{read} < 4\%$ because $\gamma=0$ is never established as a turning point.
-Our results are consistent with the proof by Sethna et al.~\cite{Sethna1993HysteresisTransformations} that return-point memory is a property of a system of hysterons with no interactions \cite{Preisach1935,barker1983} or cooperative interactions ($J_{ij} \ge 0$).
-Indeed, our simulations with cooperative interactions show the same qualitative behavior.
+These strikingly different behaviors are both expected from return-point memory, wherein the system remembers the turning points of driving.
+As long as $\gamma$ is bounded between any pair of turning points, visiting either turning point will return the system to the state it had when it was at that turning point before~\cite{barker1983,Sethna1993HysteresisTransformations}.
+This property is recursive, meaning that one may encode more than one memory with a \emph{symmetric} driving protocol by decreasing the strain amplitude, such that each new pair of turning points is nested within the last as in Fig.~\ref{fig:preisach}a.

-Figure~\ref{fig:hysteron}a shows how one hysteron responds to writing and readout under symmetric driving.
-The key feature of this hysteron is that its flipping strains satisfy $-\gamma^- > \gamma^+ > 0$.
-Only such hysterons contribute to readout for $\gamma_\text{read} \le 4\%$ because only they will be in the $-$ state after training but become trapped in the $+$ state upon reducing amplitude.
-From the distributions of $\gamma^\pm$, this mechanism yields the smooth curve that rises and falls in Fig.~\ref{fig:single}a.